NedzmijaMuminovic/Smart-Lighting/README.md

         - RTDB URL (Real-Time Database URL)

 2. **Arduino Project Setup:**
+    - Set up the NodeMCU ESP12f with the necessary components (light-dependent resistor and LED lamp).
     - Open the Arduino project located in the `Smart-Lighting/arduino/Pametna rasvjeta` directory.
     - Ensure you have the Arduino IDE installed.
     - Connect your NodeMCU ESP12f to your computer.